julelang/manual/src/error-handling/exceptionals.md

 ### Error Classification

 Error coding can be used to determine the type of exceptions.
-The `error` call can accept any type, its parameter is of tyoe `any`.
+The `error` call can accept any type, its parameter is of type `any`.
 Custom error structures make it possible to do error coding for classification and so on.

 For example:
 ```jule